ErikCikalleshi/perf-oriented-dev/sol/9/sol.md

 ![Arrays vs. Linked Lists](lcc3/element_size_vs_operations_completed2.png)

 ### Insertion / Delete Ratio & Operations Completed
-When the ratio of insertions and deletions is 0%, indicating only read and write operations are performed, arrays outperform linked lists due to their O(1) time complexity for these operations.
+When the ratio of insertions and deletions is 0%, indicating only read and write operations are performed.
 Conversely, when the ratio is 50%, linked lists outperform arrays because linked lists have O(1) time complexity for insertion and deletion, while arrays have O(n) due to potential shifting of elements.
 ### Locally
 ![Arrays vs. Linked Lists](local/ins_del_ratio_vs_operations_completed2.png)